2014 International Conference on

 To be in the proceedings we need three things from you assembled into a single zip file and upload to EasyChair by 16 Jan.
 2015:

-(1) a pdf of your LNCS formatted paper (no more than 8 pages),
+(1) a pdf of your LNCS formatted paper (no more than 10 pages for full paper and no more than 6 pages for short paper),

 (2) the source files used to create the pdf (MS Word .doc or .docx files, LaTeX files, etc.), and